Pension levels – International comparison

 The replacement rates in EU countries vary from 40 (Estonia) to 100 (the Netherlands) per cent.
 The computational replacement rate for Finnish pensions is EU average.
 As a rule, the net replacement rates are higher than the gross replacement rates because of, among other things, taxation structures.
 The tax rate for higher wages tends to be higher than for lower wages, which is why the net pension and the wage are usually closer to each other.

 In December 2017, the OECD published an extensive survey of pensions in its different members states and the G20 countries.
-The biannually published report Pensions at a Glance compares, among other things, the pension level and the structure and financing of pensions.
+Pensions at a Glance is published biannually.
+The selection of indicators used in the report includes, among other things, comparisons relating to the level, structure and financing of pensions.

 The OECD measures the replacement rate of pensions under the assumption that a person’s working life extends from age 20 to the national retirement age (68 years in Finland).
-In the comparison of the replacement rate of pensions, the future pension of a Finnish employee with an average income is slightly below the OECD average when supplementary pensions, which are part of the total pension provision in many countries, are included in the comparison.
+In the comparison of the replacement rate of pensions, the future pension of a Finnish employee with a middle income is slightly below the OECD average when supplementary pensions, which are part of the total pension provision in many countries, are included in the comparison.
 The OECD average pension amounts to 58.7 per cent of the pre-retirement wage.
 The equivalent rate in Finland is 56.6 per cent.
 The replacement rate for low-income wage earners is below the OECD average (56.6% vs. 70.3%) and higher among the high-income wage earners (56.6% vs. 54.4%).
 The Finnish replacement rates have increased slightly compared to the 2015 comparison due to, among other things, the rising retirement age.

 Source: OECD Pensions at a Glance 2017

-More on other sites:
+More on other sites